DeepLabCut/DeepLabCut/_sources/docs/UseOverviewGuide.md

 [VIDEO TUTORIAL#2!](https://youtu.be/Kp-stcTm77g)

-Start iPython, or if you are using MacOS, you must use ``pythonw`` vs. typing ``ipython`` or ``python``, but otherwise it's the same.
+Start Python by typing ``ipython`` or ``python`` in the terminal (note: using pythonw for Mac users was depreciated in 2022).
-If you are using DeepLabCut on the cloud, you cannot use the GUIs and you need to first set `DLClight=True`.
+If you are using DeepLabCut on the cloud, you cannot use the GUIs.
 If you use Windows, please always open the terminal with administrator privileges.
-Please read more [here](https://github.com/DeepLabCut/Docker4DeepLabCut2.0), and in our Nature Protocols paper [here](https://www.nature.com/articles/s41596-019-0176-0).
+Please read more in our Nature Protocols paper [here](https://www.nature.com/articles/s41596-019-0176-0).
 And, see our [troubleshooting wiki](https://github.com/DeepLabCut/DeepLabCut/wiki/Troubleshooting-Tips).

 Simply open the terminal and type:
 ```python